ksens/shim/README.md

 [Paradigm4/shim/master/wwwroot/api.html](http://htmlpreview.github.com/?https://raw.github.com/Paradigm4/shim/master/wwwroot/api.html)
 for complete details.

-The program must run on the system that a SciDB coordinator runs on.
+The `shim` program must run on the system that a SciDB coordinator runs on.

 Note: libscidbclient.so must be in shim's library path.
 This may entail setting LD_LIBRARY_PATH=/opt/scidb/<whatever>/lib  before running shim.
 You don't have